selormofmars/rust-projects/README.md

-Simple counter built in Rust framework, Yew
+Implementing a fortune cookie using Rust and Yew framework